AutoConfig Filter Types

 "evenBetter": true

-All variables are written to a file and imported upon Gunbot restarts, but file corruption can occur in certain situations.
-Therefore, it's recommended to not fully depend on saved variables and run the jobs that set them relatively frequently.
+All variables are written to a file and imported upon Gunbot restarts.
+However, file corruption can occur in certain situations.
+Therefore, it is recommended not to fully depend on saved variables and to run the jobs that set them relatively frequently.
 It's a good practice to save absolutely critical data as a pair override in the config itself.

 "filter": {